drhsqlite/fossil-mirror/www/containers.md

 the ones shown above is that [Docker Engine][DE] suffices, at about a quarter of the size.

-Yet on a small server — say, a $4/month 10 GiB Digital Ocean droplet — that’s still a big chunk of your storage budget.
-It takes 100:1 overhead just to run a 4 MiB Fossil server container?
+Yet on a small server — say, a $4/month ten gig Digital Ocean droplet — that’s still a big chunk of your storage budget.
+It takes ~60:1 overhead merely to run a Fossil server container?
 Once again, I wouldn’t blame you if you noped right on out of here, but if you will be patient, you will find that there are ways to run Fossil inside a container even on entry-level cloud VPSes.
 These are well-suited to running Fossil; you